 Photo 10: The Great Assembly in Alba Iulia, 1918

 Photo 11: The delegation of the Romanians from Transylvania who brought to King Ferdinand I (1914-1927), in Bucharest, the documents of the union of Transylvania with Romania

 Photo 12: The first government of Romania (led by Ion I.C.
 Brătianu) which included representatives of all the provinces united with the country in 1918

-THE HISTORY OF ROMANIA IN ONE OBJECT, our new online program that evokes decisive epochs in Romanian past starting from artifacts or vestiges with powerful symbolic and representative value, is developed in partnership with The National History Museum of Romania.
+THE HISTORY OF ROMANIA IN ONE OBJECT, our new online program that evokes decisive epochs in the Romanian past starting from objects with powerful symbolic and representative value, is developed in partnership with The National History Museum of Romania.
 Presented by historians Cristina Păiușan Nuică and Cornel Ilie.
 Video by Cornel Ilie.